 The opportunities for super apps are being thrown open by India’s booming consumer digital economy.
 It is expected to grow from $90 billion in 2020 to $800 billion by 2030, with internet retail accounting for a sizable portion.

-Over the next decade, India’s online retail market is expected to rise to $350 billion in gross merchandise value (GMV) from $55 billion this year ( the amount of items sold on a platform excluding discounts and returns).
+Over the next decade, India’s online retail market is expected to rise to $350 billion in gross merchandise value (GMV) – the amount of items sold on a platform excluding discounts and returns — from $55 billion this year.

 Bundling & Unbundling

-The India super app opportunity has massive bundling, unbundling, and re-bundling models to navigate before facing the challenge of better organizing consumers’ worlds.
+The India super app opportunity has massive bundling, unbundling, and rebundling models to navigate before facing the challenge of better organising consumers’ worlds.
 The winning super app will better organise the consumer’s world, just like Google did for the world’s information.

 The Future